Portola Hills, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 1.3 sqmi, all land.
+It is built on the foothills of the Santa Ana Mountains, and is the highest elevated region of Lake Forest.

 Demographics

 Portola Hills first appeared as a census designated place in the 2000 U.S. census; and was deleted after being annexed by the city of Lake Forest prior to the 2010 U.S. census.